Aqua Teen Hunger Force: Premise

-The series centers on the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, a selfish, self-contradictory, pathologically lying milkshake; Frylock, an intelligent, usually logical, well-meaning box of French fries; and Meatwad, a shapeshifting, childlike, somewhat simple-minded ball of ground meat.
-They live together like relatives and rarely get along with their human neighbor Carl Brutananadilewski, a middle-aged, balding, boorish, sex-crazed sports fanatic.
-The protagonists also interact with various villains or other individuals in each episode; these interactions are often restricted to one episode with minor characters rarely reappearing in the following episodes.
-Some episodes feature the protagonists interacting with celebrities, historical figures, or professional athletes.
+The series centers on the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, a selfish, pathologically lying milkshake; Frylock, a calm and intelligent box of French fries; and Meatwad, a shapeshifting, childlike ball of ground meat.
+They live together and frequently conflict with their human neighbor Carl, a middle-aged, boorish, lecherous sports fanatic.
+The protagonists also encounter new antagonists in most episodes.
+Some episodes feature cameos from celebrities appearing as fictionalized versions of themselves.

 The Mooninites are two aliens from the Moon who frequently appear, serving as primary antagonists and wreaking havoc through a series of illegal or destructive actions.
 The Mooninites appear more than most characters outside the main cast.
-Other recurring characters have made several appearances, including Oglethorpe and Emory, MC Pee Pants, Cybernetic Ghost of Christmas Past from the Future, and Dr. Wongburger.
+Other recurring characters have made several appearances, including Oglethorpe and Emory, MC Pee Pants, Cybernetic Ghost of Christmas Past from the Future, and Markula.
 Episodes often end with the non-canonical deaths or injuries of major characters, or destruction to their property, only to be restored without explanation in the following episode.

 In the show's first seven seasons, the protagonists live in a suburban neighborhood in South New Jersey.
 During the eighth season, the location was changed to Seattle, Washington.
-The Seattle neighborhood appears identical to the protagonists' neighborhood from the first seven seasons, but each episode begins with the caption "Seattle" on the bottom of the screen.
-As of the ninth season, the same neighborhood is in the fictional location of Seattle, New Jersey.
+The Seattle setting appears entirely identical to the Jersey setting.
+As of the ninth season, the same neighborhood is identified as "Seattle, New Jersey".